Site icon Outdoor Gearzine

 • Hanging loop

-One-hand adjuster (a unique feature that allows you to adjust the crease of the cuffs with one hand while wearing the gloves)
+One-hand adjuster (a unique feature that allows you to adjust the tightness of the cuffs with one hand while wearing gloves)

 • Carabiner Loop